 In the United States, supervisors required that so-called contingency reserves be set up at mortgage insurers that would prevent otherwise distributable profits being declared as dividends for 10 years.
-Half of each premium dollar earned goes into the contingency reserve and remain unavailable for a 10-year period unless losses in a calendar year exceed 35% of earned premiums, depending upon the state.
+Half of each premium dollar earned goes into the contingency reserve and cannot be touched by the MI company for a 10-year period unless losses in a calendar year exceed 35% of earned premiums, depending upon the state.
 These contingency reserves play the same role as a capital buffer and allow insurers to build reserves during the normal part of the risk cycle to cover claims during peak years.
 Different approaches are needed in other jurisdictions where the MI product differs, and in the United States these provisions may require recalibration based on recent experience.